astolzen/elkdemo/README.md

 The Demoy preferably uses a Workflow Template with the survey to query all necessary variables, so that the individual Job Template does not need to define them.

 ### 4. (optional) delete VMs
-The delete-Template references the `loop_del` Plabook and requires the same Variables as the VM-Rollout.
+The delete-Template references the `loop_del.yml` Plabook and requires the same Variables as the VM-Rollout.
 This Template is optional only if you want to create a Workflow Template with *on failure* branches.

 ## Workflow Template
 Define a Workflow Template that queries the following Variables through a survey: